apichamp-solutions/apichamp-samples/README.md

 ## Getting Started

-This repository contains different samples which will help you to get started with APICHAMP.
+This repository offers a variety of samples to facilitate your APICHAMP journey.
-Each folder includes a different set of usecases and to simply usage comes with everything you need to directly startup with docker.
+Each folder covers different use cases and is equipped with all the essentials for easy Docker-based setup.

 Go into the sample folder and follow the getting started section.